Edwin Thumboo: Poetry and influence

 History also features strongly in Thumboo's poetry.
 He has said:

 In August 2008, The Straits Times said that Thumboo's "most powerful legacy" was "spearheading the creation of a Singapore literature in English", although Thumboo himself downplayed his pioneering role by commenting: "There were not that many people writing in 1965, so you had the feeling that you had to create something.
 But you don't stand there and say, 'Look, I am a pioneer'.
 There is a need to do something, to help go about creating something, and you do it."
 He compiled and edited some of the first anthologies of English poetry from Singapore and Malaysia, including The Flowering Tree (1970), Seven Poets (1973) and The Second Tongue (1979).
 He was also the general editor of two multilingual anthologies sponsored by the Association of Southeast Asian Nations (ASEAN) Committee of Culture and Information entitled The Poetry of Singapore (1985) and The Fiction of Singapore (1990).
 In addition to the collections of poetry already mentioned, he has published two volumes of poetry for children called Child's Delight (1972), and another collection called Friend: Poems (2003).
 Still Travelling, an anthology consisting of almost 50 poems, was published in 2008.

 On 29 October 2001, at the launch of a book entitled Ariels: Departures and Returns – Essays for Edwin Thumboo at the Singapore Art Museum, Associate Professor Robbie Goh said:

 In 2015, Gods Can Die was selected by The Business Times as one of the Top 10 English Singapore books from 1965–2015, alongside titles by Goh Poh Seng and Daren Shiau.
+Thumboo was the National Gallery Singapore's second poet-in-residence 2018-19, with the poems from this residency published in the book Ayatana (2020).